Conference Agenda

 Raquel Serrano Olivares, Anna Ginès i Fabrellas

-AI in Human Resource Management: Enthusiasm without Empiricism?
+AI in Human Resource Management: A fraught empiricism

 Janine Berg, Hannah Johnston